chithanh12/nna/README.md

 #### Task 7
 ```
-Vài tuần trước chính phủ Mỹ đã phải đóng cửa và nếu như Mỹ không quyết định nâng trần nợ công vào ngày 17 tháng 10 tất cả chúng ta sẽ rơi vào trạng thái suy thoái toàn cầu.
-Về cơ bản nếu quốc hội không nâng mức nợ trần vào ngày 17 tháng 10 thì chính phủ Mỹ sớm muộn sẽ rơi vào cảnh cạn kiệt ngân sách.
-Nếu điều đó xẩy ra không ai biết chính xác điều gì sẽ diễn ra vì chưa hề có tiền lệ, nhưng chắc hẳn không phải là điều tốt: đóng băng thị trường tín dụng, đồng đô la rớt giá thê thảm lãi suất thì tăng vọt, suy thoái kinh tế, khủng hoảng tài chính toàn cầu, mọi người hoảng loạn.
+Vài tuần trước chính phủ Mỹ đã phải đóng cửa và
+nếu như Mỹ không quyết định nâng trần nợ công vào
+ ngày 17 tháng 10 tất cả chúng ta sẽ rơi vào
+trạng thái suy thoái toàn cầu.
+Về cơ bản nếu quốc hội
+không nâng mức nợ trần vào ngày 17 tháng 10 thì
+chính phủ Mỹ sớm muộn sẽ rơi vào cảnh cạn kiệt ngân sách.
+ Nếu điều đó xẩy ra không ai biết chính xác điều gì
+sẽ diễn ra vì chưa hề có tiền lệ, nhưng chắc hẳn
+không phải là điều tốt: đóng băng thị trường tín dụng,
+đồng đô la rớt giá thê thảm lãi suất thì tăng vọt,
+ suy thoái kinh tế, khủng hoảng tài chính toàn cầu,
+mọi người hoảng loạn.
 ```

 #### Task 8
 ```
-A new report says the number of young people without a job is still very high in many countries.
+A new report says the number of young people
+without a job is still very high in many countries.
-There are currently 73 million people around the world, aged 15 to 24, who want to work but cannot find a job.
+There are currently 73 million people around
+the world, aged 15 to 24, who want to work but cannot find a job.
-The International Labour Organization, ILO, said that although youth unemployment is coming down in rich countries, it is rising in most of Asia, the Middle East, North Africa and Brazil.
+The International Labour Organization, ILO,
+said that although youth unemployment is
+coming down in rich countries, it is rising
+in most of Asia, the Middle East, North Africa and Brazil.
-The youth unemployment rate in China increased from 9.3% in 2010 to 10.6% last year.
+The youth unemployment rate in China
+increased from 9.3% in 2010 to 10.6% last year.
-Economists say it will be 11.1% in 2016.The ILO warns that youth unemployment worldwide is set to rise.
+Economists say it will be 11.1% in 2016.
+The ILO warns that youth unemployment worldwide is set to rise.
 ```

 #### Task 9
 ```
 Petrochina is the world's largest company.
  Petrochina has become the first company to
 be worth more than $1 trillion.
-The value of the Chinese oil company is double that of ExxonMobil, the American oil company.
+The value of the Chinese oil company
+is double that of ExxonMobil, the American oil company.
-Shares in Petrochina were traded for the first time on the Shanghai Stock Exchange on Monday.
+Shares in Petrochina were traded for the
+first time on the Shanghai Stock Exchange on Monday.
 ```

 #### Task 10
 ```
 Earth has lost half its trees because of humans.
 There is good and bad news about trees on our planet.
-The good news is that there are seven times more than we thought.
+The good news is that there are
+seven times more than we thought.
 Scientists estimated that the world had 400 billion trees.
 A new study says we have 3 trillion trees.
 That's a 3 followed by 12 zeros.
 There are over 420 trees for every person alive today.
-A researcher said it's not good news for the world or bad news that we've produced this new number.
+A researcher said it's not good news
+ for the world or bad news that
+ we've produced this new number.
-The bad news is that the Earth once had 6 trillion trees.
+The bad news is that the Earth
+once had 6 trillion trees.
 Humans have cut that number in half.
  Europe used to be a giant forest.
 Now much of it is fields and cities.
 We are responsible for the loss of 3 trillion trees.
 Another 15 billion trees are lost each year.
-Scientists said this number is a lot higher than 100 years ago.
-The researcher warned that we must try harder to bring back healthy forests worldwide.
+Scientists said this number is a lot
+higher than 100 years ago.
+The researcher warned that we must
+try harder to bring back healthy forests worldwide.
 ```

 #### Task 11
 ```
-For many homeowners, refinancing their home mortgages can provide numerous financial benefits over the long run.
-For one, you can lower your monthly mortgage payments by taking advantage of lower interest rates.
+For many homeowners, refinancing their home mortgages
+can provide numerous financial benefits over the long run.
+For one, you can lower your monthly mortgage
+payments by taking advantage of lower interest rates.
 This amount can be significant depending on the market rates.
-Second, reducing your mortgage can provide you with additional funds to finance other
+Second, reducing your mortgage can provide
+you with additional funds to finance other
-home improvements, like repairing that leaky roof, adding a garage, or building an addition
+home improvements, like repairing that leaky roof,
+adding a garage, or building an addition
 onto your home.
-Furthermore, by refinancing, you can greatly reduce the length of your loan.
-After several years into your mortgage, people often earn more money than when they first purchased their home, and thus have a surplus to pay off loans quicker.
-Whatever you do, be sure to gather all the facts about refinancing to make the best informed decision that will meet your current and future needs.
+Furthermore, by refinancing,
+you can greatly reduce the length of your loan.
+After several years into your mortgage,
+ people often earn more money than
+when they first purchased their home,
+and thus have a surplus to pay off loans quicker.
+Whatever you do, be sure to gather all the facts
+about refinancing to make the best informed decision
+that will meet your current and future needs.
 ```

 #### Task 12